mehmetalisavas/sorter/README.md

 # sorter
-Sorting algorithms written in Go
+Sorting algorithms written in Go (still wip)

 Please check the test cases to make it clear